jjowens/AngularSortByHeaders/README.md

 # AngularSortByHeaders

 ## Overview
-A wee script to sort books by header text or by data-sortby attribute.
+A wee script to sort books by header text or by data-orderby attribute.

 ## Details
 The data is a JSON file manually created.
 It contains a small selection of books.
 Each book record has a title, author name and genre.